VeeloWeb/Popup-For-Elementor/readme.txt

 === Popup for Elementor ===
 Contributors: veelo
-Tags: popup, elementor, modal, wordpress popup, elementor free
+Tags: popup, elementor, modal, wordpress popup, elementor free, popup maker, popup builder, modal window
-Requires at least: 5.6
+Requires at least: 5.8
-Tested up to: 6.9
+Tested up to: 6.8.3
 Requires PHP: 7.4
-Stable tag: 1.5.7
+Stable tag: 1.5.8
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Create customizable popups using Elementor Free.
-Lightweight and easy to use — no coding or Elementor Pro required.
+Create powerful, customizable popups with **Elementor Free** — no coding or Elementor Pro required.

 == Description ==

-**Popup for Elementor** brings a native popup widget to **Elementor Free**.
-Design beautiful, responsive popups directly inside the Elementor editor with full control over appearance, triggers, and behavior.
+**Popup for Elementor** is the easiest and most lightweight popup builder for **Elementor Free**.
+Design responsive, conversion-focused popups directly inside Elementor with full visual control — 100% no-code and performance-optimized.

-No need for Elementor Pro or third-party modal plugins.
-Everything you need is built-in.
+Unlike other popup plugins, this one works **without Elementor Pro** and **without third-party modal builders**.
+Everything is native, simple, and fast.

-### Features Included in the Free Version
+### 🔹 Key Features

-– **Design Freedom**
+– **Design Freedom with Elementor**
-  Create pixel-perfect popups with Elementor.
-Customize layout, colors, borders, padding, animations, close button, overlay, and more.
+  Build beautiful popups visually.
+Control layout, colors, padding, overlay, borders, animations, and close buttons.

-– **Trigger Options (Free)**
+– **Free Trigger Options (No Pro Needed)**
   – Show on page load
   – Show after a delay (in seconds)
-  – Show on exit intent
+  – Show on exit intent *(improved)*
+  – Show on click *(new in 1.5.8)*
-  – Option to show only once (cookie-based)
+  – Option to show only once (cookie-based, now works with all triggers)

-– **Popup Behavior Controls**
+– **Smart Popup Behavior**
   – Close popup on ESC key
   – Close when clicking outside (overlay)
-  – Option to disable right-click inside the popup
+  – Option to disable right-click inside popup content

 – **Elementor Template Integration**
-  – Load any Elementor template inside the popup for maximum flexibility
+  – Load any Elementor section or saved template directly inside the popup for ultimate flexibility

-– **Performance Focused**
+– **Performance-First**
+  – Lightweight JavaScript and CSS
-  – Clean and lightweight code
+  – Clean code, no dependencies
-  – Optimized loading
-  – Fully responsive
+  – Fully responsive and SEO-friendly
-  – Compatible with any WordPress theme
+  – Works with any WordPress theme

 – **No Elementor Pro Required**
-  All features are 100% compatible with **Elementor Free**

-**Pro version available** (optional):
-The Pro version includes additional features and triggers, such as:
-– Show on scroll
-– Show on click
+  Every feature works natively with **Elementor Free**.

+**Optional Pro Version:**
+Adds advanced targeting and automation features:
-– Show on user inactivity
+– Scroll-based and inactivity triggers
-– Show based on referral URL
+– Referral URL and login-based display
-– Show on specific URLs or schedules
-– Show based on login status
+– Time-scheduled popups
 – AdBlock detection
-– Dynamic content loading with enhanced performance
+– Dynamic content loading for speed and personalization

-The free version works independently and does not require the Pro version.

 **Official Website:** https://www.popupforelementor.com
 **Developer:** https://www.veelo.es
 **Support:** support@popupforelementor.com
 We respond to support requests within 48 hours.
-Live chat is also available on the official website with typical response times between 2 and 3 hours.
+Live chat available on our website with typical response times between 2 and 3 hours.

 == Installation ==

 1. Download the plugin ZIP file.
-2. In your WordPress admin, go to **Plugins > Add New**.
+2. In your WordPress admin, go to **Plugins → Add New**.
 3. Click **Upload Plugin** and select the downloaded file.
 4. Click **Install Now**, then **Activate**.
-5. Go to **Elementor > Widgets** and search for **Popup for Elementor**.
+5. In Elementor, search for **Popup for Elementor** in the widget panel.

 == Frequently Asked Questions ==

 = Do I need Elementor Pro? =
-No. This plugin works perfectly with **Elementor Free**.
+No. Popup for Elementor works perfectly with **Elementor Free**.

+= How do I make a popup appear when users click a button or link? =
+Use the new **Click Trigger** (added in version 1.5.8).
+You can set a CSS selector or Elementor element to open the popup.

 = Can I control when the popup appears? =
+Yes — you can trigger it **on load**, **after a delay**, **on click**, or **on exit intent**.

+= Can I show the popup only once? =
 Yes.
-You can configure triggers: on load, after delay, or when the user is about to exit the page.

-= Can I prevent the popup from showing multiple times? =
-Yes.
-You can activate the "show only once" option, which uses cookies to prevent repeated popups.
+Enable the **Show only once** option to use a cookie that prevents the popup from appearing again.

 = Can I use Elementor templates inside the popup? =
 Absolutely.
-You can insert any Elementor section or template inside the popup container.
+Load any Elementor template or section inside the popup container.

 == Screenshots ==

-1. Popup settings inside the Elementor editor
+1. Popup widget settings inside the Elementor editor
-2. Triggers and visibility controls
+2. Trigger and visibility controls
 3. Popup design customization
 4. Example popup rendered on the page
-5. Elementor template loaded in a popup
+5. Elementor template loaded inside a popup

 == Changelog ==

+= 1.5.8 =
+* **New:** Added **Click Trigger** to the free version (previously Pro only).
+* **Improved:** Exit Intent detection logic rewritten for smoother, more accurate behavior.
+* **Improved:** “Show only once” option now works across all triggers.
+* **Fix:** Minor issues when combining multiple triggers.
+* **Update:** Tested up to WordPress 6.8.3 and Elementor 3.22+.
+* **UI:** Minor visual and label adjustments in the widget controls.

 = 1.5.7 =
 * Fix: Close button works properly with all trigger configurations.